Xfer Serum may be one of, if not the most, well-known user-friendly wavetable synthesizer plug-ins on the electronic music production market.

 This means Serum can keep the rawness of live performances and retain the human-like velocity of your chords and harmonies.

-We understand sound design can be tricky, but Youtube tutorials are also a great source for learning more about the basics of Serum.
+We understand the sound design process can be tricky, but Youtube tutorials are also a great source for learning more about the basics of Serum.

-With some practice, we’re sure you’ll nail it like other music producers in no time!
+We’re sure you’ll nail it like other music producers in no time with some practice!